 Coolangatta, Gold Coast, QLD

-It’s not surprising that not just one, but two beaches on the Gold Coast made our list of the best beaches in Australia.
-After all, this was our backyard, it was where we frequently spend our weekends when we were living in Australia.
+It’s not surprising that not just one but two beaches on the Gold Coast made our list of the best beaches in Australia.
+After all, this was our backyard, and it was where we frequently spent our weekends when we were living in Australia.

 The entire Gold Coast shoreline is filled with beautiful beaches, but none of them compares to the picturesque scenery and perfect surf conditions of Coolangatta.
 The Surfers Paradise skyline in the distance makes the views at Coolangatta really special.
 And those sunsets, oh wow!